-If you need a face mask pattern, here’s the one I made.
+If you need a face mask pattern, here are the ones I made.

-These are headbands with buttons to reduce ear irritation.
+This is a headband with buttons to reduce ear irritation.
 If you ever got to keep those face masks on for a few hours you know what I’m talking about!
-These headbands are so simple to sew and use but make such a big difference for someone wearing a mask for long periods of time.
+This ear saver headband pattern is so simple to sew and use but make such a big difference for someone wearing a mask for long periods of time.
 Just add a button halfway on each side, just above the ears!

 Similar posts you will love:

 - Easy lace headband

 - Drawstring laundry bag for medical staff

 This headband pattern for nurses only takes a small amount of stretch knit fabric, so it’s a great way to use up some of your fabric scraps.
 And they are so easy to make, you can easily whip up several in just a matter of minutes!

 While the pattern for this project is super easy to figure out I made a headband pattern to make things easier for you.
 This pattern is slightly different than the one I used to make the headbands in this tutorial.
 The reason is I realized the original pattern is not as practical so I decided to offer you an upgraded version.
 The pattern is available for purchase here.

 Because these headbands with buttons for masks were sewn with some stretchy knit fabric, I used a ballpoint needle and a roller presser foot to make sewing these headbands smooth and fuss free!

 Headband sewing pattern